Kenkoy: History

 The name Kenkoy was derived from common nicknames for the Francisco, namely Kiko, Iko, Kikoy.
 Kenkoy first appeared on the pages of the Tagalog-language literary magazine Liwayway on 11 January 1929.
 Kenkoy had always been portrayed in misadventures.
 Kenkoy was the lead character for the weekly comic strip Mga Kabalbalan ni Kenkoy (The Misadventures of Kenkoy or Kenkoy’s Antics).
 Mga Kabalbalan ni Kenkoy was translated into several regional languages in the Philippines.

 In the 1960s, Velasquez went with the flow of the fashion trend, shedding Kenkoy’s outmoded clothes.
 He started wearing pairs of pants similar to those worn by The Beatles, collared sport polo shirt, and Converse brand rubber shoes (sneakers).
 However, Kenkoy’s trademark polished and flat hairstyle remained.
 On the other hand, Kenkoy’s wife Rosing maintained her traditional image and demeanor.

 Legacy

 Language

 Kenkoy, through his creators, was the origin of the “pidgin language” that was the mixture of grammatically-incorrect yet effectively comical “Tagalog, Spanish, and English languages” usage contemporarily known as "Carabao English", ("Kenkoy's English"), “Taglish”, and “Spangalog” (a portmanteau, creole of Tagalog and Spanish, not the Chavacano of Cavite).

 Music

 Filipino musician and composer wrote a libretto about Kenkoy entitled Hay Naku Kenkoy ("Oh My Gosh Kenkoy").
 Filipino folk rocker Mike Hanopol wrote the song entitled Mr. Kenkoy.

 Film adaptation

 A film version of Kenkoy was created in 1951, directed by Ramon Estrella and featured Filipino actors such as Dely Atay-atayan, Eduardo Infante, and Lopito.
-At one point in 1946, Velasquez said in an attempt that he was paid to write a script for an animated feature film based on his famous character, but the project was abandoned and later shifted to a live-action.
+At one point in 1946, Velasquez said in an interview that he was paid to write a script for an animated feature film based on his famous character, but the project was abandoned and later shifted to a live-action.